 Before the public hearing was opened, the planning commission heard a report from the Design Review Board.
 Bob Escher, the chairman, presented their recommendation about the zoning amendment to the commission.

 "There's been quite a discussion, and at the end the DRB felt basically in reviewing the four districts in Dorset that we felt the fact it is not appropriate the bylaw change be applied to the historic district, which is part of the historic village," he said.
-"This district should be separated out from the other three, meaning south Dorset and East Dorset, because it is located in the Dorset Village historic district which is listed in the national register of historic districts."

 The DRB recommended that the village commercial district in the village historic district become its own district - called the historic village commercial district.
 Escher said no boundaries would need to be changed, but it would break away from any regulations and changes that apply to the other three village commercial districts, not on the national historic register.